-Understanding how to find and finance the perfect Napa Valley home for you
+My job as your realtor is to help you understand how to find and finance the perfect Napa Valley or Green Valley home.

 STEP 1 :: GET YOUR FINANCES IN ORDER

-Before you start looking for a home, you need to know exactly what your credit report says.
+Before you start looking for Napa homes, or Green Valley Homes for sale, you need to know exactly what your credit report says.
 The report plays an important role in the mortgage approval process, determining the interest rate and other loan terms that a lender offers you.

 STEP 2 :: DETERMINE YOUR AFFORDABILITY